 But if your lawn has been doing fine and shows no signs of suffering from acidity, don't apply lime.
 Liming is only a corrective measure, not a preventive measure.
 A soil that is too alkaline will also cause your lawn problems, so too much lime is as bad as not enough.

+Is your lawn riddled with bare patches due to dog spots, heavy traffic, or neglect?
+If so, you may need to apply grass seed to fill in those bare patches.
 This solution is known as "overseeding lawns."
 Apply a slow-release nitrogen fertilizer when you overseed.
 Five weeks after the grass germinates, apply a quick-release nitrogen fertilizer.

 However, spring isn't the very best time for overseeding lawns.
 Fall is the preferred time when the new grass won't have to compete with crabgrass, which is killed off by autumn frosts.
 So postpone overseeding until fall, unless your situation is dire.